Diseases & Conditions

 Spinal Deformity in Children with Myelomeningocele

 Myelomeningocele, or spina bifida cystica, is a birth defect that occurs in the early weeks of fetal development.
-It is the most common and most serious type of spina bifida, a neural tube defect that occurs in about 1500 babies born each year, according to the Centers for Disease Control and the National Birth Defects Network.
+It is the most common and most serious type of spina bifida, a neural tube defect that occurs in about 1,400 babies born each year, according to the Centers for Disease Control.

-In babies with myelomeningocele, some bones of the back (vertebrae) do not develop properly and do not close completely around the spinal cord.
+In babies with myelomeningocele, parts of some of the bones of the back (vertebrae) do not develop properly and do not close completely around the spinal cord.
 As a result, portions of the spinal cord, nerves, spinal fluid, and surrounding tissues push through the incomplete backbone and are exposed.
 These tissues often form a sac that sticks out of a baby's back.

 Because children with myelomeningocele can have a range of medical issues, treatment involves a team of doctors and health professionals from different medical specialties working together to provide care.